A Draft Film and Screen Curriculum for Scotland

 The Draft Film and Screen Curriculum

 In July 2022, Screen Scotland Education Team invited practitioners from Early Years Education, Primary and Secondary Schools, Further and Higher Education Institutions, Film and Screen Educators, the SQA, Education Scotland, the BFI, the Scottish Film and Screen Industry and Scottish Government to attend a symposium to develop the framework for a Draft Film and Screen Curriculum.
 Facilitated by Screen Scotland, practitioners worked in groups on specific levels of education.
-Over following next three years, Screen Scotland has developed, delivered, tested and evaluated a Draft Film and Screen Curriculum for Scotland.
+Over the following three years, Screen Scotland developed, delivered, tested and evaluated a Draft Film and Screen Curriculum for Scotland.

 Testing the Draft Film and Screen Curriculum